LuCeHe/lucehe.github.io/_posts/2019-1-1-On-Creativity.md

 Stogdill, 1948) prompted scholars to look beyond leader traits and consider how leaders’ behaviors predicted effectiveness

+The lack of integration in leadership research is evident both within and across the trait and behavior paradigms, as research within each paradigm generally focuses on a single trait or behavioral perspective

+However, because there
+was no integration across traits, it remains unclear as to whether these are independent effects.

+” In this study, we focus on four distinct leadership effectiveness criteria: (a) individual leader effectiveness, (b) group performance, (c) follower satisfaction with leader, and (d) follower job satisfaction.

 [Emplyers Rate Career Competencies, New Hire Proficiency]( http://www.naceweb.org/career-readiness/competencies/employers-rate-career-competencies-new-hire-proficiency/ )